bahrus/xtal-state/README.md

 Subscribers can modify the proposedState, reject doing anything by setting abort=true, or modify the title or route.

+If an existing router is place, some listener can replace the url with the existing routing function used to open new url's.

 Each of these properties can be turned into functions, that may optionally return promises.  xtal-state-update will first perform the function,and await the promise to complete if applicable before committing to the history api.